MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 #### Optimistic vs pessimistic concurrency
 Most relational databases baked into MassTransit need some way to guarantee ACID when processing sagas.
 Because there can be multiple threads _consuming_ multiple bus events meant for the same saga instance, they could end up overwriting each other (race condition).
-Fortunately, relational databasess can easily handle this by setting the transaction type to *serializable* or (page/row) locking.
+Fortunately, relational databases can easily handle this by setting the transaction type to *serializable* or (page/row) locking.
 This would be considered as _pessimistic concurrency_.